Skip to content

 Cap styles

-All five cap styles: round, square, butt, arrow, and arrow_in.
+All six cap styles: round, square, butt, arrow, arrow_in, and diamond.

 Cap Effect